Iterating Generalised Perfect Set Forcing Along Well-Founded Orders: The difficulties of the generalisation to regular

 Another difficulty is to define what is meant by an iteration of forcing along a partial order $I$ and with supports of size $\le \kappa$.
-This concept was introduced by Marcia Groszek and Thomas Jech in \cite{zbMATH04187795}, who used it to study iterations of perfect set forcing along any partial order.
-However, their approach is lacking details and in our opinion is too general to be applicable the way that they intended it.
+Kanovei introduced this as early as \cite{zbMATH03685477}, but the concept is often credited to Marcia Groszek and Thomas Jech in \cite{zbMATH04187795}.
+They used it to study iterations of perfect set forcing along any partial order.
+However, their approach lacks detail and in our opinion is too general to be applicable the way that they intended it.
 In particular, it is absolutely unclear to us how to handle the dependence of a stage in the iteration on the previous stages, for example if the previous stages form an ill-founded set.
 Moreover, they themselves in \cite[\S1]{zbMATH04187795}, immediately after giving what is intended as a generalised iteration, pass to the case when all the supports are well-founded.
+We have developed our own approach, less general than the one of \cite{zbMATH03685477}, since we only need it for well-founded partial orders.

-The topological arguments from \cite{zbMATH01335192} that apply to the prefect set forcing to have a simple argument for forcing along any partial order, work perfectly well, but only in the context of the prefect set forcing.
+In conclusion, the topological arguments from \cite{zbMATH01335192} that apply to the prefect set forcing to have a simple argument for forcing along any partial order, work perfectly well, but only in the context of the perfect set forcing.
 For the forcing of the kind $\mathbb P(\FF)$, we have to go back to the idea of a generalised iteration.
 Various versions of these were introduced in the literature, including some incorrect ones, starting as early as by Stephen Hechler in \cite{zbMATH03510298}.
 We introduce the specific definition that we use, adapted to the kind of forcing used here.

-We are only able to develop the theory for iterations of forcing along well-founded partial orders.
+We are only able to develop the theory for iterations of ${\mathbb P}(\FF)$ along well-founded partial orders.
+Let us also note that this only makes sense under certain absolutness assumptions on $\FF$, which we explain below.